fbpx

 In New York City, tenants have rental rights that guarantee the safety and quality of their housing.
 The law requires landlords to provide a safe, well-maintained structure with fire safety measures that is also secure, free of vermin, leaks and other hazards.
 Tenants are also protected from discrimination and harassment, as well as from eviction without proper procedure.

-Following the recent fires in the Bronx, members of our WhatsApp community have asked us various questions regarding their rights as tenants.
-Here is our city-backed guidance about how to protect yourself as a tenant.
+Here is a city-backed guidance about how to protect yourself as a tenant.

 Rental Rights and Fire Safety